jarredbarber/Cat.jl/README.md

     Sample(N) = new(Random.GLOBAL_RNG, N, Dict())
 end

-"Hook for common state update rules; called when @interpret is used" function interp_state_hook(s::Sample, m::Model.Arrow, value_expr) if !haskey(s.samples, m)
+# Hook for common state update rules; called when @interpret is used.
+# In this case, we need to memoize samples to achieve correct semantics.
+function interp_state_hook(s::Sample, m::Model.Arrow, value_expr)
+  if !haskey(s.samples, m)
       s.samples[m] = value_expr()